Xinji-Mai/OUS/README.md

-# DSEnet
-This is the code base of the paper A Single Leaf Foretells the Autumn: Scene-Enhanced Dynamic Facial Expression Recognition, which will be released soon after the paper is received.
+This is the code base of the paper OUS: Bridging Scene Context and Facial Features to Overcome the Rigid Cognitive Problem, which will be released soon after the paper is received.